kalavai-net/kalavai-client/README.md

 ### A) Tap into community resources

-Create a new cluster, using a public location provided by Kalavai:
+Create a new pool, using a public location provided by Kalavai:
 ```bash
 # Authenticate with your kalavai account
 kalavai login